-Period Respective amounts in SMA/overdue categories, where the moratorium/ deferment was extended, in terms of paragraph 2 and 3 of RBI Circular Respective amount where asset classification benefits is extended Provisions made in Provisions adjusted during the respective accounting periods against slippages and the residual provisions in terms of paragraph 6 of RBI Circular As on March 31, 2022 NA NA NA NA As on March 31, 2021 1,797.29 Nil Nil NA As on March 31, 2020 1211.37 1,211.37 60.57 NA
+Period Respective amounts in SMA/overdue categories, where the moratorium/ deferment was extended, in terms of paragraph 2 and 3 of RBI Circular ries, im/ ed, in and 3 Respective amount where asset classification benefits is extended Provisions made in terms of paragraph 5 of RBI Circular Provisions adjusted during the respective accounting periods against slippages and the residual provisions in terms of paragraph 6 of RBI Circular As on March 31, 2022 NA NA NA NA As on March 31, 2021 1,797.29 Nil Nil NA As on March 31, 2020 1211.37 1,211.37 60.57 NA

-\ There are NIL accounts where asset classification benefit is extended till March 31, 2021.
+There are NIL accounts where asset classification benefit is extended till March 31, 2021.
 Post the moratorium period, the movement of aging has been at actuals.

-\\The Company had made adequate provision for impairment loss under ECL model for the year ended March 31, 2021.
+The Company had made adequate provision for impairment loss under ECL model for the year ended March 31, 2021.
 Further, the Company has created an additional Covid provision in Q4 FY2020 and Q1 FY2021 amounting to Rs 448.86 lakh.
 The residual provisions had been written back/ adjusted by the Company in March 2021 as per the circular.

-\\\ These include overdue accounts which would otherwise (i.e. without availing the benefit related to asset classification) have been marked as NPA as at March 31, 2020 (overdue more than 60 days as at February 29, 2020) and does not include overdue accounts that would have continued to be under standard category as at March 31, 2020.
+These include overdue accounts which would otherwise (i.e. without availing the benefit related to asset classification) have been marked as NPA as at March 31, 2020 (overdue more than 60 days as at February 29, 2020) and does not include overdue accounts that would have continued to be under standard category as at March 31, 2020.